Yeísmo: Geographic extent

 The distinction between //ʝ// and //ʎ// remains in the Philippines, Andean Ecuador and Peru, Paraguay, both highland and lowland Bolivia, and the northeastern portions of Argentina that border Paraguay.
 Parts of Chile that neighbour Bolivia are traditionally non-yeísta.

 The retention of a distinction between //ʎ// and //ʝ// is more common in areas where Spanish coexists with other languages, either with Amerindian languages, such as Aymara, Quechua, and Guaraní, which, except for Guaraní, themselves possess the phoneme //ʎ//, or in Spain itself in areas with linguistic contact with Catalan and Basque.
 The presence of non-yeísta areas in parts of south-central Chile may likewise be associated with the geographical overlap of the Mapuche.

 By 1989, several traditionally non-yeísta areas, such as Bogotá and much of Spain and the Canaries, had begun rapidly adopting yeísmo, in the span of little more than a single generation.
 In areas where yeísmo is variable, /[ʎ]/ is lost more often in rapid and casual speech.
 There is also an idiolectal correlation between yeísmo and speech rate, with fast-speaking individuals being more likely to be yeísta.

 By 2009 there was evidence that yeísmo had begun appearing in the speech of Ecuador's middle and upper classes.
 In south-central Chile yeísmo was already dominant in the first half of the 20th century but grew further at the expense of non-yeísta areas over the course of the century.

 In Spain, most of the northern half of the country and several areas in the south, particularly in rural Huelva, Seville, Cádiz, and part of the Canaries used to retain the distinction, but yeísmo has spread throughout the country, and the distinction is now lost in most of Spain, particularly outside areas in linguistic contact with Catalan and Basque.
 In monolingual, urban northern Spain, a distinction between //ʝ// and //ʎ// only exists among the oldest age groups in the upper classes.

 Although northern, rural areas of Spain are typically associated with lack of yeísmo, and yeísmo is typically thought of as a southern phenomenon, there are several isolated, rural, Asturleonese-speaking areas where yeísmo is found even among elderly speakers.
 These include the valley of Nansa, Tudanca, and Cabuérniga, all in Cantabria.
-This is evidence that the existence of yeísmo in the southern half of the Peninsula and beyond may be due to the arrival of Astur-leonese settlers, who already had yeísmo, and subsequent dialect levelling in newly reconquered southern communities.
+This is evidence that the existence of yeísmo in the southern half of the Peninsula and beyond may be due to the arrival of Asturleonese settlers, who already had yeísmo, and subsequent dialect levelling in newly reconquered southern communities.